 SOFT TISSUE MOBILISATION / MYOFASCIAL RELEASE

-Also, anatomical interconnections have been individuated linking several body parts through a sequence of interconnection, so an impairment in the fascia could cause an issue distally from where is the restriction.
+Also, anatomical interconnections have been individuated linking several body parts through a sequence of interconnections, so an impairment in the fascia could cause an issue distally from where is the restriction.
 These anatomical connections in the fascia are called myofascial sequence/ myofascial meridians, etc. depending on the authors.

 IASTM (Instrument Assisted Soft Tissue Mobilization):

-it’s another type of soft tissue therapy which use tools, in particular Cups on the skin to create suction.
-It can be used in 2 modalities: static and dynamic, in the second one it’s used oil or cream to create a contemporaneous sliding on the tissues whilst performing the vacuum.
-Also it can be used for the stimulation of acupuncture points.
+It is another type of soft tissue therapy that uses tools, in particular, cups on the skin to create suction.
+It can be used in two modalities: static and dynamic.
+In the second one, with the use of oil or cream to create a contemporaneous sliding on the tissues whilst performing the vacuum.
+Cupping therapy as well can be used for the stimulation of acupuncture points.

 DOI: 10.1016/j.math.2013.02.006.
 Epub 2013 Mar 21.